 The major investigates what it means to be human from infancy to adulthood and into old age.
-Each course is taken in a Cohort Group Model, which allows students to support and encourage each other throughout the learning process.
 Courses focus on group dynamics, psychobiology, personality theories, learning theories, and the social and cultural contexts of human development.
 Introduction to Psychology (PSYC 1000 or GS 1050) is a prerequisite to the major.

-The major is scheduled in seven-week courses over 70 weeks, totaling 40 semester hours.
-The curriculum will be distributed in a series of Student Guides, with detailed assignments for each week.
+The major is scheduled in seven-week courses, totaling 36 semester hours.
+The curriculum will be distributed in a series of Learner Guides, with detailed assignments for each week.
+Students are expected to spend 10-20 hours per week in preparation.